LINDO

 LINDO (Linear, Interactive, and Discrete Optimizer) is a software package for linear programming, integer programming, nonlinear programming, stochastic programming and global optimization.

+LINGO is a mathematical modeling language used as part of LINDO.

+Today, LINDO solvers are part of LINDO API (Application Programming Interface) a set of software libraries that can be called from different programming languages to create custom mathematical optimization applications.

+It is designed to solve optimization problems that arise in areas of business, industry, research, and government.
+The LINDO package includes sample applications related to product distribution, ingredient blending, production, personnel scheduling, inventory management.

-Lindo also creates "What'sBest!" which is an add-in for linear, integer and nonlinear optimization.
+LINDO also creates "What'sBest!" which is an add-in for linear, integer and nonlinear optimization.
 First released for Lotus 1-2-3 and later also for Microsoft Excel.